Petlja/TextualProgrammingInPython/source/9_Scripts/1_Scripting and for loop.md

 We have already emphasized that this manual is not intended only for future professionals in programming.
 If you do not program applications, you can still benefit from programming.
 You may write a script or customize an existing one, as expected in the presumed instruction of the previous example.

-## Repeating computation for multiple data
+## Repeating computation for multiple data points

 Let's make the previous example more general.
 Suppose that in one store we are entitled to a 20 percent discount over the regular prices.
 We are interested in discounted prices of various products, whose regular prices we know.